-What are fertility benefits and who offers them?
+What are fertility & family building benefits and who offers them?

 Fertility benefits are employee benefits aimed at supporting employees on their individual path to parenthood.
 The benefits typically cover the costs of fertility treatments, as well as the provision of a counselling and support services in which fertility counsellors advise their employees on the choice of clinic and accompany them throughout the process.

-Fertility benefits are already widespread in the US and are almost a standard employee benefit offering.
+Fertility & family building benefits are already widespread in the US and have become a standard employee benefit offered by many companies.
 It is not (anymore) only the tech giants Apple, Google and Facebook that offer these benefits.
-According to a study by Mercer, in 2020 a total of 42% of all US companies with more than 20,000 employees offered fertility benefits.
-Among companies with more than 500 employees, the figure was as high as 27%.
+According to a study by Mercer, in 2021 a total of 47% of all US companies with more than 5,000 employees offered fertility benefits

 Some companies also cover the costs of other services such as sperm donation, medication or adoption-related services.
-In 2020, 19% of large companies also covered or subsidised fertility preservation (so-called social freezing) for their female employees, 11% of smaller companies.
+In 2021, 21% of large companies also covered or subsidised fertility preservation (so-called social freezing) for their female employees.

 The spread of fertility benefits has once again increased significantly as a result of the tense situation on the labour market.
 “Employer fertility benefits are on the rise amid the Great Resignation” was the title of an article by MSNBC Online in June 2022.
 According to a recently published study by FertilityIQ, the number of large companies offering fertility benefits increased by another 8% in 2021 compared to the previous year.

-But it’s not just in the US that the prevalence of fertility benefits is on the rise; in Canada and the UK, more and more employers are also supporting their employees’ path to parenthood.
+But it’s not just in the US that the prevalence of fertility & family building benefits is on the rise; in Canada and the UK, more and more employers are also supporting their employees’ path to parenthood.
 Banks like NatWest, law firms like Clifford Chance and energy provider Centrica are just a few of the companies that have introduced fertility benefits in the UK in recent years.
-In a survey published in March 2022 by the website employeebenefits.co.uk, 67% of UK employers surveyed said they either already offered fertility benefits or were planning to introduce them.
+Meanwhile, 17% of British companies support their employees with fertility & family building benefits if they are struggling to conceive.
+In a survey published in March 2022 by the website employeebenefits.co.uk, 67% of UK employers surveyed said they either already offered fertility benefits or were considering to introduce them.

 Are fertility benefits relevant in Germany?